casualshammy/prosody/README.md

       - /home/prosody/data:/app/data
 ```
 4. Start the server with the command `docker compose up -d`.
 5. To register a user (if you have not allowed registration via XMPP clients), use the following command: `docker exec -it prosody-server-1 prosodyctl register <LOGIN> <DOMAIN> <PASSWORD>`.
-Don't forget to replace the placeholders with your data!
+Replace the placeholders with your data.
 6. If you cannot log in, restart the server and check the logs in the console: `docker compose down && docker compose up`.

 ### Environment Variables
 - `PROSODY_DOMAIN`: (MANDATORY) The domain where your server will operate.
-- `PROSODY_EXTERNAL_IP`: External IP.
-Useful if your computer has more than 1 external IP address.
+- `PROSODY_EXTERNAL_IP`: External IP address.
+Useful if your computer has more than one external IP address.
 - `PROSODY_ADMIN`: JID of the server administrator.
 - `PROSODY_ALLOW_REGISTRATION`: Whether to allow free registration on the server.
 - `PROSODY_E2E_ENCRYPTION_REQUIRED`: Whether E2E encryption is mandatory.